Visu99/GettingandCleaningDataProject/CodeBook.md

 	tidyData.txt can be read using read.table() command.

-JUSTIFICATION:
+#NOTES
-	tidyData.txt contains data that is more readable and easier to understand.
+	tidyData.txt contains data that is more readable and easier to understand than the raw data.
+	SORT ORDER - Data within tidyData.txt can be sorted to desired format - such as by person first, then by activityDescription, then measuredVariable if desired.
+Other sort orders may be easier to use depending on how data will be used by the user.